2019 Ayala Philippines Athletics – Men’s High Jump

 48.85/48.63, 50.75/50.78.
 With no times more than .25, and most within .15.

-In the Semi-Finals, Sequita jogged through easily in third place in 49.36, behind Kumar of Sri Lanka and Tahir of Malaysia who he later went on to beat in the finals.
+In the Semi-Finals, Sequita jogged through easily in third place in 49.36, behind Kumar of Sri Lanka and Tahir of Malaysia, who later beat in the finals.
 Joyme Sequita also runs the 200 and 400

 Impressive as he beat a lot more experienced members of the national 4×400 relay team.